slazarov/python-signalr-client/README.md

 None right now.

 # Performance and supplemental libraries
-* For better performances users can install `uvloop` and `ujson` which are automatically detected.
+* For better performance users can install `uvloop` and `ujson` which are automatically detected.
 * Users can pass a custom session to the client, i.e a [`cfscrape`](https://github.com/Anorov/cloudflare-scrape) session in order to bypass Cloudflare.

 # Compatibility